Ebenezer's Response to COVID-19

 --Your Friends at Ebenezer

 You can still rely on us for Senior Living, where we can provide 24/7 support and services, and quick entry move-ins to meet your needs.
-We can’t let any visitors or tours in to our communities right now, but we can still provide virtual tours to anyone needing housing or care for themselves or a loved one.
+We are now allowing individuals wishing to tour or communities inside of our building following our visitor guidelines and protocols.
+For those not comfortable with an in-person tour, we can still provide virtual tours and video meetings to anyone wanting to learn more about our communities.

-Simply call the location of your choice, and a staff member will gladly provide you with lease information and set up a time for a virtual tour.
+Simply call the location of your choice, and a staff member will gladly provide you with lease information and set up a time for an in-person or virtual tour.

 Resources During COVID-19